kibertoad/objection-utils/README.md

 ---------------

 Repositories are wrappers around specific DB connection and Objectino.js Model that expose a number of methods to perform CRUD operations:
+NOTE: repositories in objection-utils are deprecated, use dedicated "objection-repositories" library instead.

 **Create new entity without persisting